 Room : 57 rue Louis Pasteur, Pièce 343

 Jennifer Bond holds degrees in law, literature, and business and has been called to the Bars of Ontario and British Columbia.
 She completed her graduate work at the Yale Law School as a John Peters Humphrey Fellow in International Human Rights Law and clerked at the Alberta Court of Appeal and the Supreme Court of Canada.

-In 2015/16, Professor Bond took leave to serve as Special Advisor to Canada’s Minister of Immigration, Refugees, and Citizenship on Canada’s Syrian Refugee Initiative.
-She has also provided strategic advice to Canada’s Ambassador to the United Nations and the United Nations Refugee Agency (UNHCR); completed research projects for the Commonwealth Secretariat and the International Women’s Rights Project; and made submissions before the Supreme Court of Canada.
+Professor Bond has also provided strategic advice to Canada’s Ambassador to the United Nations and the United Nations Refugee Agency (UNHCR); completed research projects for the Commonwealth Secretariat and the International Women’s Rights Project; and made submissions before the Supreme Court of Canada.

-Professor Bond has managed a grass-roots non-profit organization; worked as a strategic analyst at a leading consulting agency; practiced law at a major Canadian firm; served with the UNHCR in Damascus, Syria; and sat on the founding national executive of the Canadian Association of Refugee Lawyers (CARL).
-She has also provided expert commentary for over 50 national and international media stories.